Joseph Trần Văn Toản

-Joseph Trần Văn Toản (born 7 April 1955) is a Vietnamese Catholic bishop, currently serving as the Bishop of Long Xuyên since 2019.
+Joseph Trần Văn Toản (born 7 April 1955) is a Vietnamese Catholic prelate who serves as the Bishop of Long Xuyên.
+He was previously an auxiliary bishop of the same diocese from 2014 to 2017 and then coadjutor bishop until 2019.

 Biography

 Early life and education

-Joseph Trần Văn Toản was born on 7 April 1955 in Tam Kỳ, Quang Nam Province, Vietnam.
+Trần Văn Toản was born on 7 April 1955 in Tam Kỳ, Quang Nam Province, Vietnam.
 He began his religious studies at the minor seminary of Long Xuyên in 1966, continuing until 1974, and then at the major seminary until 1980.
 He served voluntarily in parishes in Môi Khôi and Thạnh Quới in the diocese of Long Xuyên for over ten years while awaiting government authorization for his ordination to the priesthood.

 Priesthood

 He was ordained a priest on 16 January 1992 by Bishop Jean Baptiste Bùi Tuần and served as a parish vicar in Môi Khôi until 1999.
 He then went to Manila to study at De La Salle University, obtaining a doctorate in education in 2005.
 Upon returning to Vietnam, he was appointed director of the pastoral center and coordinator of pastoral and missionary activities in the diocese of Long Xuyên, as well as rector of the minor seminary of Santa Teresa.
 He also served as a professor of missiology at the inter-diocesan major seminary of Cần Thơ.